adnan-drina/ocp-devex-demos/03-RUN/service-mesh/README.md

 ```

 #### Querying Metrics with Prometheus
 Prometheus will periodically scrape applications to retrieve their metrics (by default on the /metrics endpoint of the application).
 The Prometheus add-on for Istio is a Prometheus server that comes pre-configured to scrape Istio Mixer endpoints to collect its exposed metrics.
 It provides a mechanism for persistent storage and querying of those metrics.

 Open the Prometheus console and click on Log in with OpenShift.
-You should see OpenShift Login screen.
+You should see the OpenShift Login screen.
 Enter the username and password as below and click Log In.
-If you have Requested permissions to authorize access Prometheus, click on Allow selected permissions.
+If you have requested permission to authorise Prometheus access, click on Allow selected permissions.

 ```shell
 PROMETHEUS_URL="https://$(oc get route prometheus -o jsonpath="{.spec.host}" -n istio-system)"